soynalytics/soynalytics/README.md

 after that you need to set the variable `$SOYSCRAPERDBCREDS`

-make sure to set the path correctly `export SOYSCRAPERDBCREDS=Path/To/SoyScraper/credentials.json`
+make sure to set the path correctly `export SOYSCRAPERDBCREDS=Path/To/soynalytics/credentials.json`

+you also need to give `credentials.json` a valid `mccaptcha` cookie